OscarDHdz/cicd-api/README.md

   }
 }
 ```
-The, you need to have a folder called 'migrations' (provided at previous connection object).
-Right there, all your migrations scripts will be stored and Knex have aknowledge of it.
+Then, you need to have a folder called 'migrations' (provided also at previous connection object).
+Right there, all your migrations scripts will be stored and Knex will have aknowledge of it.

-Now, for using the migration API, pretty much you can call it either by CLI or Its own module, but for this example lets use the CLI way.
+Now, for using the migration API, pretty much you can call it either by CLI or Its own module

 Finally you need to be in the same path as your 'knexfile', as CLI command is gonna read it to get the connection ojbect.